umershaikh123/moralis-x-filecoin-frontend/README.md

 <br/>
 <br/>
-Depending on certain conditions like voting , fund raising time , No of votes completed , Fund Goal completed
+Depending on certain conditions like voting , fund raising time , No of votes completed , Fund Goal completed the chainlink keepers will change the state of the program
 <br/>